Roderfield, West Virginia

 Roderfield is a census-designated place (CDP) in McDowell County, West Virginia, United States.
 Roderfield is 7 mi west-northwest of Welch.
 Roderfield has a post office with ZIP code 24881.
-As of the 2010 census, its population is 188.
+As of the 2020 census, its population is 62 (down from 188 at the 2010 census).

-The community was named after Roderfield Iager, the original owner of the town site.
+The community was named after Roderfield Iaeger, the original owner of the town site.